 · Removal of the lower heating value level (LHV) efficiency measurement

-PFI is monitoring the progress of this legislation and update members on how they can help in the effort to see the bill passed.
+PFI is monitoring the progress of this legislation and will update members on how they can help in the effort to see the bill passed.
 We will continue our efforts to seek Republican and Democratic cosponsorship of this legislation so that when an opportunity emerges to move its provisions forward, we can demonstrate to Senate leadership broad based support for the bill.

 Goal: To Achieve Parity with Other Renewable Energy Sources in Federal Policy and Regulatory Arena.

 To achieve this goal, PFI will focus on the following priorities: